10Abhinandan10/AI_CHATGPT/README.md

 Image Search: Users can perform image searches, with image management powered by ImageKit.io.

 Tech Stack: React, Google Gemini AI, ImageKit.io

+Contributing
+Contributions to the project are welcome!
+To contribute, fork the repository and create a new branch for your changes.
+Once you have made your changes, create a pull request to merge your branch into the main repository.